-The recently-released Victorian Cancer Plan 2020-2024 promotes active consumer engagement in all funded research grants and fellowships.
+The Victorian Cancer Plan 2020-2024 promotes active consumer engagement in all funded research grants and fellowships.
 Consumers are also involved in evaluating grant applications to ensure public funding is given to projects that are valuable to the community.
 The National Health and Medical Research Council (NHMRC), has created guidelines for researchers looking to unleash new knowledge, perspectives, and opportunities by co-designing research initiatives with patients and carers.
 It is a move that many believe will enhance outcomes by focusing on what is important for patients.

 What does research collaboration look like?

 Sophy Athan, Keith Donohoe, and Les Leckie are consumer advisors who were recruited to join a major research project at its start in 2019.
 The trio are members of the VCCC Cancer Consumer Advisory Committee (CCAC), but it is their direct experience with prostate cancer, long and successful commercial careers, and life and family experience that is a genuine asset to the project team.

 Associate Professor Niall Corcoran is VCCC Research and Education Lead, Genito-urinary cancer, and the principal investigator (PI) on a prostate cancer three-phase study.
 The way in which consumers have been included in the study development provides a good model for others.